Changissnz/selfinterest/README.md

 practiced by virtually all societies structured in some form of socio-economic implementation, such as "chivalry", "honor", "honesty", "modesty", "servitude", and "status".
-As such, when one expresses their self-deprecation by these universal concepts, it is not only them that is impacted by their insult.
+As such, when one expresses their self-deprecation by these universal concepts, it is not only them that is referentially impacted by their insult.
 The thematic broadness of self-deprecation affects all those that abide, in some manner of thought and action, to the universal concept that is either alluded to or explicitly mentioned.
 Techniques of self-deprecation propagate effect through a few vectors: humor, commonality, and revelation.
 The indirectness of one using self-deprecation to effect insult onto the other/s has certain advantages to it.
 For one, the other that is referenced by the insult does not have the basis of substance from the self-deprecating to state that they